Group gradations on Leavitt path algebras: Introduction

 It turns out that $L_R(C)$ is not epsilon-strongly $\Z$-graded (see Example~\ref{exmp:notepsilongraded}).
 To capture Leavitt path algebras corresponding to the graph $C$ we introduce the class of \emph{nearly epsilon-strongly graded rings} (see Definition~\ref{def:nearlyepsilon}), which is a further weakening of the notion of a strongly graded ring, and show the following result.

 \begin{theorem} If $E$ is a (possibly non-finite) directed graph and $R$ is an associative unital ring, then the Leavitt path algebra $L_R(E)$ is nearly epsilon-strongly $\Z$-graded. \end{theorem}

-Here is a detailed outline of the article.
+Here is a detailed outline of this article.

-In Section~\ref{sunitalmodules}, we recall some notions concerning unital and $s$-unital modules that we need in the sequel.
+In Section~\ref{sec:sunitalmodules}, we recall some notions concerning unital and $s$-unital modules that we need in the sequel.

-In Section~\ref{gradedrings}, we provide the necessary background on group graded rings for use in the last section.
-We define the following notions: symmetrically graded rings, epsilon-strongly graded rings, nearly epsilon-strongly graded rings, non-degenerately graded rings and strongly non-degenerately graded rings (see Definitions~\ref{def:symmetricallygraded}, \ref{def:epsilongraded}, \ref{def:nearlyepsilon}, \ref{def:nondegenerate} and \ref{def:weaklynondegenerate}) and we show a result connecting these notions (see Proposition~\ref{epsilonweakly}).
+In Section~\ref{sec:gradedrings}, we provide the necessary background on group graded rings for use in subsequent sections.
+We define the following notions: symmetrically graded ring, epsilon-strongly graded ring, nearly epsilon-strongly graded ring, non-degenerately graded ring and strongly non-degenerately graded ring (see Definitions~\ref{def:symmetricallygraded}, \ref{def:epsilongraded}, \ref{def:nearlyepsilon}, \ref{def:nondegenerate} resp. \ref{def:weaklynondegenerate}) and we show a result connecting these notions (see Proposition~\ref{epsilonweakly}).

-In Section~\ref{leavittpathalgebras}, we accomodate the Leavitt path algebra framework that we need in the sequel; in particular standard $G$-gradations on Leavitt path algebras, for an arbitrary group $G$.
+In Section~\ref{sec:leavittpathalgebras}, we accomodate the Leavitt path algebra framework that we need in the sequel; in particular standard $G$-gradations on Leavitt path algebras, for an arbitrary group $G$.
 In the same section, we prove $G$-graded versions of Theorem~\ref{maintheoremfinite} and Theorem~\ref{maintheorem} (see Theorem~\ref{finitegraphepsilonstrongly} and Theorem~\ref{graphepsilonstrongly}) through a series of propositions.
 At the end of the section, we apply a result, by Pinedo and the authors of the present article, concerning epsilon-strongly $G$-graded rings, to obtain criteria which ensure that a Leavitt path algebra is Frobenius over its identity component, when the group $G$ is finite (see Theorem~\ref{maintheoremfrobenius}).

+In Section~\ref{sec:Zgraded}, we provide a useful characterization of strongly $\Z$-graded rings (see Proposition~\ref{prop:stronglyZgraded}) and several corollaries.